 One question I hear quite often from readers who are getting out of debt: “Which should I do first, save for retirement or pay off debt?”
 It’s a common question that leaves a lot of people confused.
 There is plenty information available on the subject.
-But no clear consensus about the best way to proceed when you’re concerned about both paying down debt and saving for retirement.
+But no clear consensus about the best way to proceed when you’re concerned about both paying down debt and saving for the future.

 Paying Off Debt or Saving For Retirement, Which is More Important?